Treat the dinner as a tradeoff

 Check the day shape

-North End makes most sense after a downtown or Freedom Trail day, not as a forced cross-town ending.
+North End makes most sense after a downtown or Freedom Trail day, not as a forced cross-town ending from Back Bay, Fenway, or Seaport.

 2. 2